 The American Academy of Pediatrics (AAP) does not recommend babies be put in an incline position, even a slight one, for bed.
 They discourage the use of products that provide an incline, like the Rock ‘n Play or a sleeping wedge, for sleep.

-Placing a baby to sleep in an incline can increase the chance of suffocation or strangulation.
-The AAP suggests, even if your baby is suffering from reflux, putting them on their backs on a flat surface is best.
+Placing a baby to sleep on an incline can increase the chance of suffocation or strangulation.
+The AAP suggests, that even if your baby is suffering from reflux, putting them on their backs on a flat surface is best.

 That way, the baby is inclined ever so slightly – but it’s the whole crib and far less likely to be a safety issue.
 If you think your baby should sleep on an incline, please be sure to talk to your pediatrician about it first.